-Wound dehiscence refers to a surgical complication where a surgical incision, or the cut from a surgical procedure, reopens either internally or externally.
+Wound dehiscence is a surgical complication where an incision reopens either internally or externally.

 Also known as wound breakdown, wound disruption, or wound separation, these terms describe when a surgical incision reopens after closure, which can pose a threat to wound healing and the individual’s overall health.